-The Company accounts for modifications of its notes payable according to the guidance in FASB ASC 470-50-40 ("ASC 470-50-40", and formerly referred to as EITF 96-19), "Debtor's Accounting for a Modification or Exchange of Debt Instruments" and FASB ASC 470-50-40 ("ASC 470-50-40", and formerly referred to as EITF 06-6, "Debtor's Accounting for a Modification (or Exchange) of Convertible Debt Instruments") Pursuant to ASC 470-50-40, changes to an existing note should be accounted for as an extinguishment of the note with resultant gain or loss if the present value of the cash flows from the new note vary by more than 10% from the present value of the cash flows from the original note.
+The Company accounts for modifications of its notes payable according to the guidance in FASB ASC 470-50-40, "Debtor's Accounting for a Modification or Exchange of Debt Instruments" and FASB ASC 470-50-40 Pursuant to ASC 470-50-40, changes to an existing note should be accounted for as an extinguishment of the note with resultant gain or loss if the present value of the cash flows from the new note vary by more than 10% from the present value of the cash flows from the original note.
 ASC 470-50-40 provides an exception to this rule for the addition of conversion options accounted for as a derivative liability.